ros2/rclcpp/rclcpp/QUALITY_DECLARATION.md

 All symbols in the installed headers are considered part of the public API.

-All installed headers are in the `include` directory of the package, headers in any other folders are not installed and considered private.
+Except for the exclusions listed below, all installed headers are in the `include` directory of the package, headers in any other folders are not installed and considered private.
 Headers under the folder `experimental` are not considered part of the public API as they have not yet been stabilized.
+These symbols are namespaced `rclcpp::experimental`.
 Headers under the folder `detail` are not considered part of the public API and are subject to change without notice.
+These symbols are namespaced `rclcpp::detail`.

 ### API Stability Policy [1.iv]